-Before I left, I had a lot of questions since, like many of us, I didn’t really understand much about the legion outside of what I learned from shitty Jean-Claude Van Damme movies.
+Before I left, I had a lot of questions since, like many of us, I didn’t really understand much about the legion outside of what I learned from shitty Jean-Claude Van Damme action movies.
 So, after this training, I got to sit down with Scott Yingling, a legion veteran of 10 years who is also an American.

 SY: To my knowledge, there are 183 countries represented in the legion.
 It’s kind of political in the sense that wherever a big crisis is in the world, those countries are going to be most represented.
 At the end of World War II, for example, there were a bunch of Germans in the legion.
 More recently, Eastern Europeans have flooded in, and now, a lot more anglophones have come in.
 There’s a big mixture, and it’s interesting how those cultural influxes have created strong influences.
 The legion still has some German military songs used as regimental songs that have remained from that post-World War II era.
 The legion is just a big melting pot that forces people from all backgrounds — through strict discipline and a strict culture — to assimilate.

 SY: I would say that in some cases, the differences are like night and day.
 And in others, these forces are almost identical.
-The French Foreign Legion aren’t special forces, per se, but they are maybe more closely aligned with U.S. Army Rangers.
+The French Foreign Legion aren’t special forces, per se, but they maybe more closely align with U.S. Army Rangers.
 We are a first-reaction type force that will go in and take over an airport, for example.
 We aren’t doing any sort of black ops, clandestine-type missions or whatever.